 Plastic bags are a major contaminant in Washington’s recycling facilities, waterways, roadways, and environment.
 Washington's Plastic Bag Ban will reduce pollution by prohibiting single-use plastic carryout bags and charging a fee for acceptable bags in business establishments.

 This new law bans single-use plastic bags to reduce marine plastic pollution, litter, and waste.
-The law will:
+The law:

-- Reduce contamination in commingled recycling and compost systems.
+- Reduces contamination in commingled recycling and compost systems.

-- Build consistency in policy and enforcement across the state.
+- Builds consistency in policy and enforcement across the state.

-- Prohibit single-use plastic carryout bags in all retail and grocery stores, restaurants, takeout establishments, festivals, and markets.
+- Prohibits single-use plastic carryout bags in all retail and grocery stores, restaurants, takeout establishments, festivals, and markets.

-- Require an 8-cent charge for all recycled content paper carryout bags and reusable carryout bags made of film plastic.
+- Requires an 8-cent charge for all recycled content paper carryout bags and reusable carryout bags made of film plastic.

 - The fee may not be collected from anyone using a voucher or electronic benefits card issued under the Supplemental Nutrition Assistance Program (SNAP), Women, Infants and Children (WIC), Temporary Assistance for Needy Families (TANF), or Food Assistance Program (FAP).

-- Require a minimum of 40 percent post-consumer recycled content and meet composting requirements in all retail-provided paper bags.
+- Requires a minimum of 40 percent post-consumer recycled content and meet composting requirements in all retail-provided paper bags.

-- Require that a reusable bag made of plastic film contain 20 percent post-consumer recycled content and be at least 2.25 mil thick.
+- Requires that a reusable bag made of plastic film contain 20 percent post-consumer recycled content and be at least 2.25 mil thick.

-- Create consistent policy and fees across the state.
+- Creates consistent policy and fees across the state.